We’ve Had Our Dog for a Year, These Are the Things She’s Taught Me

 Having a living creature that relies solely on you to survive is a big deal (ask any parent).
 You’re not just in charge of feeding them and making sure there’s enough water; there’s exercise, socialising, playing and grooming.
 You don’t just want them to survive, you want them to thrive.
 Sometimes people forget that even though your dog is just one part of your life, to them, you’re their whole life.

-4. Appreciating the little things
+4. Appreciating the little moments

 When you’ve had a crappy day and you come home to an extreme level of excitement and love, you can’t help but feel happy.
 Walking Abby in nature without headphones.
 Learning a new trick.
 Playing.
 The excitement of getting into the car to go on an adventure.
 These are all such little slices of life but experiencing them through the wonder of a little dog is something else.
 Seeing her run around Victoria Park, chasing birds and playing with her friend Flynn just fills my heart.